Dr. Renee Laframboise

 Hey everyone!
 I’m Dr. Renee.
-I thought that you might be wondering a little bit about how I came to be where I am today, so let me tell you a bit about myself.
+I thought you might be wondering a little about how I came to be where I am today, so let me tell you a bit about myself.

-I really started getting adjusted regularly in University following a shoulder injury.
-In the process of getting adjusted once or twice a week for a few months, I noticed that not only was my shoulder pain gone and range of motion was restored, I found that I had way more energy than before and I wasn’t getting sick as often.
+I really started getting adjusted regularly while in University following a shoulder injury.
+In the process of getting adjusted once or twice a week for a few months, I noticed that not only was my shoulder pain gone and my range of motion was restored, but I found that I had way more energy than before, and I wasn’t getting sick as often.